-Social Care First Point of contact is for adults who require first-time help, support or advice about social care 0345 678 9044 (Monday to Thursday, 8.45am to 5pm, and on Friday from 8.45am to 4pm).
+Shropshire Council Social Care First Point of Contact is for adults who require first time help, support or advice about social care 0345 678 9044 (Monday to Thursday, 8.45am to 5pm, and on Friday from 8.45am to 4pm).
 For emergency calls, you can still call the out of hours service on 0345 678 9040.
+First Point of Contact.

-Kooth have also announced a wellbeing support package specifically for farming families across England & Wales, as part of a partnership with Royal Agricultural Benevolent Institution (RABI).
-For further information, please click on the following links to view the information sheet and poster.
+Kooth also provide wellbeing support package specifically for farming families across England & Wales, as part of a partnership with Royal Agricultural Benevolent Institution (RABI).
+This information sheet provides further details.

 County Lines are operating in Shropshire, someone being exploited by a County Lines gang may show some of the signs listed here.
 If you believe someone may be vulnerable to County Lines activity, please contact West Mercia Police using the report it section here.
 In an emergency, use 999.

-Shropshire Council offer free counselling if you live in Shropshire and are struggling with the loss of a friend or loved one.
+Shropshire Council Bereavement Counselling offer free counselling if you live in Shropshire and are struggling with the loss of a friend or loved one.
 Further information – here.

 Find a local Foodbank – Food banks are grassroots, community organisations aimed at supporting people who cannot afford the essentials in life.
-If you are in financial crisis and live in England or Wales, you can call The Trussell Trust’s confidential free helpline on 0808 208 2138 (open Monday to Friday, 9am–5pm); or you can contact your local foodbank – details of which can be found on the following website, click here.
+Visit The Trussell Trust to find your nearest foodbank.

 If you have any concerns relating to wellbeing, please contact Mrs King, Pastoral Student Support Assistant – SJTPastoral@sjt.mmat.co.uk who will be able to advise.